Frequently Asked Questions

 Where is the Market Located?

-The Riverview Farmers Market is held at Riverview-Fisk Park (498 Palisades Avenue, Jersey City, NJ) in the Heights neighborhood.
+In 2020, the Riverview Farmers Market will be held behind Riverview-Fisk Park.
+The main entrance is located at approximately 320 Ogden Avenue, Jersey City, NJ in the Heights neighborhood.
 It is accessible by bus and via Hudson Bergen Light Rail (9th Street/Congress Street).

 Can I Apply to be a Vendor?